Near-horizon Geodesic Instabilities and Anomalous Decay of Quasinormal Modes in Weyl Black Holes: Connecting the Lyapunov exponent with the anomalous behavior

 It is worth mentioning that for $\delta = \delta_c \approx 0.0972$, the critical mass does not vary with $\lambda_0$.
 For $ \delta < \delta_c$ the critical scalar field mass increases with $\lambda_0$, while for $\delta > \delta_c$ the critical scalar field mass decreases with $\lambda_0$.
 When $C_3=0$ the critical mass is proportional to $\lambda_0$ (and according to (\ref{rrgg}) is inversely proportional to $\Delta r^*_G$) and exists for $\delta < \delta_c$.
 For $\delta=0$ reduces to

 and for Schwarzschild ($C_3=0$) we find $m_c \sim \lambda_0$.

 In Fig. \ref{AB11}, we show the behavior of the critical scalar field mass as a function of the Lyapunov exponent.
-We observe that the critical scalar field mass decreases when the Lyapunov exponent increases and when the parameter $\delta$ increases for a fixed value of the Lyapunov exponent.
-Note that for $ \delta > \delta_c$ there is a value of the Lyapunov exponent for which the critical scalar field mass is null, given by
+We observe that the critical mass decreases when the Lyapunov exponent increases and when the parameter $\delta$ increases for a fixed value of the Lyapunov exponent.
+Note that for $ \delta > \delta_c$ there is a value of the Lyapunov exponent for which the critical scalar field mass is null, given by { } for $\lambda_0 = \tilde{\lambda}_0$ the anomalous behavior of the decay rate is avoided, and the longest-lived modes are the ones with the smallest angular number, which is shown in Fig. \ref{AW} for $\lambda_0=\pm 4\sqrt{29/8682}=\pm 0.231179$, for $\delta=1$, $r_g=1$, $C_3=-806/39069=-0.0206302$.
+However, for $\delta < \delta_c$, the anomalous behavior cannot be avoided.